 Catching a cheating spouse is a daunting task because cheaters have an unfair advantage when it comes to infidelity and nefarious behavior.
 Thus, most infidelity goes undetected and unproven because the rules of the game favor cheaters.

 It’s reasonable to think your spouse is cheating when you see strange behavior, especially if your relationship is going through a rocky patch.
 Changes in your spouse’s habits and strange behavior may be linked to infidelity, so monitor these things.
 According to statistics, 85% of women who feel their partner is cheating are correct, and 50% of men who feel their partner is cheating are correct.

 However, if you think your spouse is cheating on you, and you’re contemplating divorce, don’t represent yourself.
-An impartial divorce attorney is crucial when dealing with often intense emotions involved in these situations.
+An impartial Colorado Springs divorce lawyer is crucial when dealing with often intense emotions involved in these situations.
 An attorney will do what’s necessary to protect your assets, time, and children from a bad or unfair outcome.

 How Can I Prove My Spouse Is Cheating in Court